DOB: c1935 - 2017

-Tommy Watson is a Senior Pitjantjatjara painter who was born around 1935 at Anamarapita, 40kms from Irrunytju (also known as Wingellina) in Western Australia.
+Tommy Watson was a Senior Pitjantjatjara painter who was born around 1935 at Anamarapita, 40kms from Irrunytju (also known as Wingellina) in Western Australia.

 In 2005, Tommy was commissioned along with Ningura Napurrula, Lena Nyadbi, Michael Riley, Judy Watson, John Mawurndjul, Paddy Bedford and Gulumbu Yunupingu to produce artwork to be permanently installed in the Musee du Quai Branly in Paris, France, which officially opened in 2006.